 It’s also the responsibility or experienced surfers to set a good example and point out any errors in a friendly way.
 A lot of new surfers don’t know the rules or how to paddle out without disrupting rides.
 If you have a chat and help them it’s a win win.

-I think all locals know locals that push the boundaries…However I’ve sat and waited at some of the heaviest spots in the world and been called into waves by locals as a result or respect and waiting my turn.
-Obviously then you really have to go, which sometimes is worse than not having any waves at all!
+I think all locals know locals that push the boundaries too far and are just arses…However I’ve sat and waited at some of the heaviest spots in the world and been called into waves by locals as a result of respect and waiting my turn.
+Obviously then you really have to go, which sometimes is worse than not having any waves at all! lol

 When car-loads of visitors start turning up at spots it increases the crowd.
 Four cars is an extra 20 people; this puts pressure on the lineup in a very short time.